Allowing blood donations from gay, bisexual and trans* people

 Targeted interviews with donors – regardless of their sexual orientation – would make it possible to paint a clearer picture of individual sexual behaviour.
 Questions about monogamous relationships, the last change of sexual partners and practicing safer sex would then form the basis for selecting potential donors based on facts rather than assumptions.

-The deferral period of twelve months could also be reduced without forfeiting the safety of the blood supply.
+The deferral period of four months could also be reduced without forfeiting the safety of the blood supply.
 Other countries with high health standards demonstrate that the imperative of safety can also be achieved with a shorter deferral period.
 Our position paper lists a number of examples of how other countries handle this.

 In particular in times in which securing the blood supply increasingly becomes a challenge, we believe expanding the donor pool is a goal-oriented solution.
 But it’s not just efficiency that should be paramount here – first and foremost, this is about humanity.
 Solid strategies are based on facts, not prejudice.